 The 2000 GUP requires Stanford to build additional housing units commensurate with the development of academic/academic support facilities.
-The threshold at 1,500,000 gsf of academic or academic support area requires a minimum of 1,815 housing units.
+The threshold at 1,500,000 sq.ft. of academic or academic support area requires a minimum of 1,815 housing units.
 Stanford University has constructed 2,403 units and is therefore, in compliance with this requirement.

-Stanford has complied with the affordable housing requirement.
-Stanford payed the in-lieu fee for applicable projects prior to occupancy.
-Stanford has made affordable housing fee payments totaling \$26,167,874 as of August 2018.
-Five affordable housing projects have been built within the 6 mile radius from the Stanford Campus boundary and have provided 286 affordable housing units, with 137 units restricted to very low income to extremely low income families.

-In September 2017, \$14.5 million of the in-lieu fees was used to partially fund the acquisition of the Buena Vista Mobile Home Park project in Palo Alto.
+Stanford has complied with the affordable housing requirements by paying the in-lieu fee for applicable projects prior to occupancy.
+Stanford has made affordable housing fee payments totaling \$26,167,874 as of August 31, 2019.
+Five affordable housing projects have been built within the 6 mile, radius from the Stanford Campus boundary and have provided 286 affordable housing units, with 137 units restricted to very low income to extremely low income families.
+In September 2017, \$14.5 million of the in-lieu fees was used to partially fund the acquisition and rehabilitation of the Buena Vista Mobile Home Park in Palo Alto.
+In addition, on April 17, 2018, the County Board of Supervisors approved setting aside \$6,000,000 to support the development of a 60- to 100-unit multifamily rental development in Palo Alto for teachers.